Juneau Therapeutic Court

 The principal benefits of completing the JTC program are achieving sobriety and avoiding incarceration.
 Graduates receive a reduced sentence minimizing jail time and fines on their current case.

 A defendant is eligible to participate in the JTC if the defendant is:

-- Assessed by the treatment provider as being suitable for intensive outpatient substance abuse treatment
+- Assessed by the treatment provider for placement at intensive or level I outpatient chemical dependency services

 How does the Juneau Therapeutic Court work?

 The JTC is an 18-month program that requires commitment, strength, honesty, and persistence.
-Once a defendant has successfully “opted-in” to the court program the defendant is required to:
+Once a defendant has signed a Rule 11 agreement, they are required to:

 - Attend Alcoholics Anonymous or other recovery meetings

-- Appear regularly before the JTC judge for compliance hearings
+- Appear as scheduled before the JTC judge for compliance hearings

 - Undergo regular alcohol/ drug testing